mhgta10/mhgta10.github.io/index.md

 ### Hi, I'm (Habib) Muhammad Habibullah Galih Tri Aji

-I am a PhD researcher based in Shanghai, China, with a passion for **marine geochemistry**, **marine geology**, and **paleoceanography**.
-My research focuses on understanding how **tectonic processes**, **chemical weathering**, and the **global carbon cycle** work together to shape Earth's climate over geologic timescales.
+I am a PhD researcher based in Shanghai, China, with a passion for **marine geochemistry**, and **marine geology**.
+My research explores how **tectonic processes**, **chemical weathering**, and the **global carbon cycle** interact to shape Earth's climate over geologic timescales.

-I am particularly interested in the connections between the solid Earth, oceans, and atmosphere, and how these interactions regulate atmospheric CO₂ and long-term climate change.
-By combining geological observations, geochemical analyses, and marine sediment records, I seek to better understand the processes that have influenced Earth's environmental evolution throughout its history.
+Originally from Indonesia, I have always been fascinated by the dynamic processes that shape our planet.
+This curiosity drives my interest in understanding the connections between the solid Earth, oceans, atmosphere, and climate through geological and geochemical records.

-Originally from Indonesia, I have always been fascinated by the dynamic nature of our planet—from mountain building and river systems to the oceans that connect them.
-This curiosity continues to drive my research and motivates me to explore new questions about Earth's past, present, and future.
+My work combines field observations, geochemical analyses, and marine sediment records to investigate the mechanisms that regulate atmospheric CO₂ and long-term environmental change.
+I am particularly interested in continental weathering, carbon cycling, tectonic–climate interactions, and Earth system evolution.

-Fieldwork and scientific expeditions are among the most rewarding parts of my research journey.
-I have participated in expeditions across the **Western Pacific Ocean**, **East China Sea**, **Toyama Bay**, **Sumatra Island**, and the **Malay Peninsula**, gaining valuable experience in both marine and terrestrial environments.
-These opportunities have strengthened my appreciation for interdisciplinary Earth science, and I look forward to many more scientific expeditions in the years ahead.
+I have participated in scientific expeditions across the **Western Pacific Ocean**, **East China Sea**, **Toyama Bay**, **Sumatra Island**, and the **Malay Peninsula**, gaining experience in both marine and terrestrial environments.
+These experiences continue to inspire my research, and I look forward to many more scientific expeditions in the future.

-Beyond research, I enjoy sharing scientific knowledge, mentoring students, and engaging in discussions about Earth history, climate change, and environmental processes.
-Through my work, I hope to contribute to a better understanding of the processes that govern **long-term climate regulation** and the evolution of Earth's surface environments.
+Through my research, I hope to contribute to a better understanding of the processes that have shaped **Earth's climate** and **environments** throughout geological history.

 <a href="/contact.html" class="highlighted">Contact Me</a>